top of page

 edgarstreetbooks

-When R.E.M.
-Predicted 'The End of the World as We Know It'
+R.E.M.
+Predicts ‘It's the End of the World as We Know It’

 “It’s the End of the World as We Know It (And I Feel Fine)” was included on R.E.M.’s 1987 album Document and reached №69.
 Its lyrics were written by R.E.M.’s Michael Stipe in the stream-of-consciousness tradition of Chuck Berry’s “Too Much Monkey Business” and Bob Dylan’s “Subterranean Homesick Blues.”